emsterdam1/anRNAlab-Protocols/Chemical-Probing/Cell-free-DMS.md

 **15.** Add 1 volume isopropanol and vortex 15 seconds.
 Incubate at room temperature for 10 minutes.

 **16** Pellet RNA precipitate at 15-20,000 x g for 10 minutes.
-Discard supernatant.
+Discard supernatant in appropriate DMS waste.

 **17.** Wash once with 75% ethanol, spin at 7,500 x g for 5 minutes, discard supernatant and air dry pellet for 5 minutes.
 <br/>_Note: Pellets in ethanol can be stored long term at -20 °C, just remember to DNase treat._